-Description from BryanStevenson.com/the-book/.
+Description from https://tarawestover.com/book/.

 The common reading program is designed to provide shared intellectual experiences, build community, and encourage dialogue and discussion on a timely issue.
 This is an opportunity for the Dickinson community to come together at the beginning of the spring semester, when there are few broad community-centered programs already scheduled.
 It will also allow students who were abroad in the fall semester to connect with the broader community as part of their reintegration into campus life.

 This event is sponsored by the Dickinson College Division of Academic Affairs, Division of Student Life, and the Waidner-Spahr Library.
 Books for alumni are provided by the Office of Engagement & the Dickinson Fund.
 Staff and faculty copies have been provided by Human Resource Services.

 In Educated, Tara Westover describes violent incidents that she experienced as a child.
 Some readers may feel triggered by this material.

 Dickinson students in need of assistance are encouraged to contact the Wellness Center.

 This self-care checklist for dealing with trauma triggers in the media may also be useful in a non-emergency situation.

 In the case of an urgent need, please refer to these Emergency Resources.